-The Lady of the Lake is a true story and one of the more enduring legends on the Olympic Peninsula.
-This tale of murder, a body that turned to "soap," and the hunt for a killer has absorbed readers and storytellers for generations.
+The Lady of the Lake is a true story of the disappearance of Hallie Latham Illingworth.
+A tale of murder, a body that turned to "soap," and the hunt for a killer has absorbed readers and storytellers for generations, and is one of the most enduring legends on the Olympic Peninsula.

 The public's imagination was caught by the grisly discovery, and the murdered woman became known as the "Lady of the Lake."
 It was a fitting appellation for a mystery woman who had emerged from Lake Crescent, a cold, deep lake that had a reputation for never giving up its dead.